-The oceans flow constantly, depending on the rotation of the Earth earth's rotation, tides, ground shape topography, and wind shear.
+The oceans flow constantly, depending on the rotation of the Earth, tides, topography, and wind shear.
 High-speed continuous ocean flows are called currents.
-Although the mean surface velocity of the ocean is approximately 0.1 m s-1, the maximum surface velocity for the currents is 1 m/s the maximum current surface velocity is more than 1 m s-1 (e.g., Kawabe, 1988; Kelly et al., 2001).
-The interaction between the current and wind waves generated by the wind shear have been investigated in several studies.
-The acceleration effects of the current on wind waves, called the Doppler shift; (well known as the Doppler shift), the effects of the current on the momentum and heat transfer across the sea surface; a sea surface, and the modeling of waves and currents in the Gulf Stream have been the subject of experimental and numerical investigations (e.g., Dawe and Thompson, 2006; Kara et al., 2007; Fan et al., 2009; Shi and Bourassa, 2019).
+Although the mean surface velocity of the ocean is approximately 0.1 m s-1, the maximum current surface velocity is more than 1 m s-1 (e.g., Kawabe, 1988; Kelly et al., 2001).
+The interaction between the current and wind waves generated by wind shear have been investigated in several studies.
+The acceleration effects of the current on wind waves, called the Doppler shift; the effects of the current on the momentum and heat transfer across the sea surface; and the modeling of waves and currents in the Gulf Stream have been the subject of experimental and numerical investigations (e.g., Dawe and Thompson, 2006; Kara et al., 2007; Fan et al., 2009; Shi and Bourassa, 2019).
 Thus, wind waves follow the dispersion relationship and Doppler shift effect at normal wind speeds.
-However, these studies were performed at normal wind speeds only, and few studies have been conducted at extreme high wind speeds, for which the threshold velocity is $30 - 35 \text{ m s}^{-1}$ , representing the regime shift of the air-sea momentum, heat, and mass transport (Powell et al., 2003; Donelan et al., 2004; Takagaki et al., 2012, 2016; Troitskaya et al., 2012, 2020; Iwano et al., 2013; Krall and Jähne, 2014; Komori et al., 2018; Krall et al., 2019).
+However, these studies were performed at normal wind speeds only, and few studies have been conducted at extreme high wind speeds, for which the threshold velocity is 30 - 35m s-1, representing the regime shift of the air-sea momentum, heat, and mass transport (Powell et al., 2003; Donelan et al., 2004; Takagaki et al., 2012, 2016; Troitskaya et al., 2012, 2020; Iwano et al., 2013; Krall and Jähne, 2014; Komori et al., 2018; Krall et al., 2019).
 At such extremely high wind speeds, the water surface is intensively broken by the strong wind shear, along with the foam layer, dispersed droplets, and entrained bubbles (e.g. Donelan et al., 2004; Troitskaya et al., 2012, 2017, 2018a, 2018b; Takagaki et al., 2012, 2016; Holthuijsen et al., 2012).
 It is unclear if the properties of wind waves and the surface foam layer at extremely high wind speeds are similar to those at normal wind speeds.
 Furthermore, in a hurricane, the local ocean flows may be unusually strong, change rapidly, and strongly affect wind waves.
-At such extreme high wind speeds, owing to the intensive breaking by the strong wind shear, the local ocean flows might be strong.
-Furthermore, under a hurricane, the directions of the wind and ocean flows rapidly change; thus, the wind waves under a hurricane might be strongly affected by complicated local ocean flows.
 However, the effects of the current on wind waves have not yet been clarified.